DavidTausend/terraform-beginner-bootcamp-2023/README.md

 <img width="926" alt="Bildschirmfoto 2023-09-17 um 07 59 27" src="https://github.com/DavidTausend/terraform-beginner-bootcamp-2023/assets/125006062/106fd924-5250-4884-a087-27274e5bf83a">

-to verify the push branch go back to github and check the branches tab:
+to verify the push branch go back to github and check the main tab:

 sources: